arnehormann/configurator/README.md

   * port=lalala
 ```

-Have a look at the java/example/ folder for more!
+Have a look at the java/example/ folder for more.